Daniel Inouye: Death

-In 2012, Inouye began using a wheelchair in the Senate to preserve his knees, and received an oxygen concentrator to aid his breathing.
-In November 2012, he sustained a minor cut after falling in his apartment and was treated at Walter Reed National Military Medical Center.
-On December 6, he was again hospitalized at George Washington University Hospital so doctors could further regulate his oxygen intake, and was transferred to Walter Reed Medical Center on December 10.
-He died there of respiratory complications seven days later on December 17, 2012.
+After experiencing health and mobility problems in 2012, Inouye was hospitalized at George Washington University Hospital on December 6, 2012 so doctors could regulate his oxygen intake.
+He was transferred to Walter Reed Medical Center four days later and died there of respiratory complications on December 17, 2012.
 According to the senator's Congressional website, his last word was "Aloha."
-Prior to his death, Inouye left a letter encouraging Governor Neil Abercrombie to appoint Colleen Hanabusa to succeed Inouye should he become incapacitated; instead Abercrombie appointed Hawaii's Lieutenant Governor Brian Schatz.

 Senate Majority Leader Harry Reid announced Inouye's death on the floor of the Senate, referring to Inouye as "certainly one of the giants of the Senate."
 Senate Minority Leader Mitch McConnell referred to Inouye as one of the finest Senators in United States history.
+Sen. Daniel Akaka of Hawaii called Inouye "'the man who changed the islands forever'" and "'a true patriot and an American hero in every sense'".
 President Barack Obama referred to him as a "true American hero".

 Inouye's body lay in state at the United States Capitol rotunda on December 20, 2012.
-President Obama, former President Bill Clinton, Vice President Joe Biden, House Speaker John Boehner and Senate Majority Leader Harry Reid spoke at a funeral service at the Washington National Cathedral on December 21.
+President Obama, former president Bill Clinton, Vice President Joe Biden, House speaker John Boehner and Senate Majority Leader Harry Reid spoke at a funeral service at the Washington National Cathedral the following day.
 Inouye's body was then flown to Hawaii where it lay in state at the Hawaii State Capitol on December 22.
 A second funeral service was held at the National Memorial Cemetery of the Pacific in Honolulu the following day.